 One of the leading collaborative pianists of his generation, John Churchwell enjoys a career on the concert stage as well as in the nation’s leading opera houses.

 In August 2011, Mr. Churchwell was named Head of Music for San Francisco Opera.
-For the past fourteen years Mr. Churchwell has been an assistant conductor for both the Metropolitan Opera and the San Francisco Opera.
-In that time he has assisted on more than 95 productions and has collaborated with some of the world’s leading conductors including James Levine, Nello Santi, Nicola Luisotti, James Conlon, Donald Runnicles, Sir Charles Mackerras, Marco Armiliato, and Fabio Luisi.
+Previously, Mr. Churchwell was an assistant conductor for both the Metropolitan Opera and the San Francisco Opera for 14 years.
+He has assisted on more than 100 productions and has collaborated with some of the world’s leading conductors including James Levine, Nello Santi, Nicola Luisotti, James Conlon, Donald Runnicles, Sir Charles Mackerras, Marco Armiliato, and Fabio Luisi.

-On the recital stage, Mr. Churchwell has partnered some of today’s most sought-after vocalists including Joyce DiDonato, Susan Graham, Diana Damrau, Frederica von Stade, Leah Crocetto, Dawn Upshaw, Carol Vaness, David Pittsinger, Patricia Schuman and Jill Grove.
-This season, appearances include San Francisco’s Davies Symphony Hall and the Mondavi Center for the Performing Arts in Davis, CA with tenor Michael Fabiano and the Hollywood Bowl for Prairie Home Companion with soprano Ellie Dehn.
-In addition to song recitals, Mr. Churchwell is an active chamber musician and has appeared regularly with members of the Metropolitan Opera Orchestra.
+On the recital stage, Mr. Churchwell has partnered some of today’s most sought-after vocalists including Joyce DiDonato, Susan Graham, Diana Damrau, Larry Brownlee, Lisette Oropesa, Frederica von Stade, Leah Crocetto, Dawn Upshaw, Carol Vaness, David Pittsinger, Patricia Schuman and Jill Grove.
+Recent appearances include San Francisco’s Davies Symphony Hall and the Mondavi Center for the Performing Arts in Davis, CA with tenor Michael Fabiano and the Hollywood Bowl for Prairie Home Companion with soprano Ellie Dehn.
+In addition to song recitals, Mr. Churchwell is an active chamber musician and has appeared regularly with members of the Metropolitan and San Francisco’s Opera Orchestras.

 A native of Knoxville, TN, Mr. Churchwell studied at the New England Conservatory of Music and Tufts University where he earned a Bachelor of Music in Piano and a Bachelor of Arts in French, respectively.
 Mr. Churchwell continued his studies at the University of Minnesota where he earned a Master of Music and a Doctorate of Musical Arts in Accompanying.
 Mr. Churchwell studied song literature at the Banff Centre for the Arts and remains the only pianist to be invited for three summers as a Tanglewood Fellow.
 Mr. Churchwell is a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program and the San Francisco Opera’s Merola Program.